 If I have a need or concern, who should I contact?

 It is our duty and privilege to care for our members, their families, and the community at large.
-If you need prayer or other assistance, please contact one of the deacons.
+If you need prayer or other assistance, please contact our benevolence committee.